 In Hinduism, there is no concept that because of man’s rebellion against the one true living God, man is separated from Him.
 Hindus have no clear idea or plan for salvation.

 In Christianity, Jesus Christ is the Savior who can rescue from the destructive power of sin in our lives.
 He is the only One who can reconcile a person to God because He died (though He resurrected) on the cross as a propitiation for sins (Romans 3:24).

 To Hindus, Moksha (freedom from infinite being and selfhood and final self-realization of the truth) is the goal of existence.
 Yoga and meditation are thought to be ways to moksha.
 In Hinduism, your personality is the problem, an illusion which you must be willing to accept.

 In contrast to Christianity, to know the one true God and Jesus Christ is eternal life, and Christians look forward to dwelling with Him.
 (John 17:3; Revelation 22:1-4).
-The Bible teaches that your important to God and is unique.
+The Bible teaches that you’re important to God and unique.
 God desires to have a personal relationship with you, not have you become a part of him.